OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_584.rst

 - `Replace Sunstone dependencies over git protocol <https://github.com/OpenNebula/one/issues/3451>`__.
 - `Show if vCenter cluster have activated DRS and/or HA <https://github.com/OpenNebula/one/issues/3438>`__.
 - `Put right drivers when importing market app to vCenter DS <https://github.com/OpenNebula/one/issues/3444>`__.
-- `Fix error when try delete image in vCenter using nfs <https://github.com/OpenNebula/one/issues/3463>`__.
+- `Fix error when try delete image in vCenter using NFS. <https://github.com/OpenNebula/one/issues/3463>`__.
+- `Added basic support to opaque networks. <https://github.com/OpenNebula/one/issues/1256>`__.
+- `Fix issue leaving undeleted block devices after VM termination on Ceph FS in some cases <https://github.com/OpenNebula/one/issues/3478>`_.
 - `Clean onevcenter tool error messages <https://github.com/OpenNebula/one/issues/3439>`__.
 - `Do not automatically mark new snapshots as active in ALLOW_ORPHANS=mixed <https://github.com/OpenNebula/one/issues/3468>`__.
-- `Added basic support to Opaque Networks <https://github.com/OpenNebula/one/issues/1256>`__.